-For more information, see our webpage or register for FedEx Global Trade Manager.
+For more information, see our webpage, visit our YouTube channel or register for FedEx Global Trade Manager.
 This provides a comprehensive resource for simplifying international shipping and includes an online shipping assistant, a tool to estimate duties and taxes, and the ability to locate and print import and export documentation for more than 220 countries.